Quercus coccinea: Threats

 Cryphonectria parasitica, a bark pathogen, has been known to infect scarlet oak trees particularly in Pennsylvania.
 Cankers were found on many of these trees due to this parasite during 1989 and 1990.
 The parasite was removed from 69.7% of infected areas and recovered from 67% of incidents.
 Spongy moths are known to defoliate a scarlet oak, which can kill the tree.
 Other defoliating insects capable of killing scarlet oaks include the oak leaftier moth (Acleris semipurpurana), fall cankerworm (Alsophila pometaria), forest tent caterpillar (Malacosoma disstria), and walking stick (Diapheromera femoral).

 A few species of insects bore into the scarlet oak bark and trunk, including the towline chestnut borer (Agrilus bilineatus), red oak borer (Enaphalodes rufulus), oak timber worm (Arrenodes minutus), Ambrosia beetles (Scolytinae and Platypodinae spp.), and the larvae of carpenterworms (Prionoxystus spp.).

 Gouty galls are commonly found on smaller twigs and limbs due to the gouty oak gall wasp (Callirhytis quercuspunctata).
 The spongy oak apple gall wasp (Amphibolips confluenta) causes gall growth on leaves and petioles.
 Black carpenter ants (Camponotus pennsylvanicus) are known for nesting in the scarlet oak trees.

 'Oak decline' can be caused by drought, moth defoliation, age, fire, environmental causes, and other factors.
 From 1968 to 1972, 27% of the scarlet oak population in the Newark watershed in New Jersey died from the spongy moth defoliation, which came before the towline chestnut borer and shoestring root rot attack.

 Conservation status

-Red oak is not listed in the CITES Appendices or on the IUCN Red List of Threatened Species.
+Red oak is not listed in the CITES Appendices, and is considered a least-concern species by the IUCN Red List of Threatened Species.